 Here is a preserved 'piece of art', characteristic of the era of communism

 * Agneshka Zielonka is a Polish journalist living in Tbilisi who collaborates with JAMnews.
-In autumn 2017, she spent some time in Abkhazia.

 At first glance, the Sukhum/i Bazaar isn’t any different from the thousands of other bazaars in the Caucasus.
 Life here begins at 5am.
 Sleepy sellers put counters in order, add to the products and goods left over from yesterday, and prepare for the day in hopes that it will turn out to be a successful one.

 The bazaar is open for twelve hours and closes at 5pm.
 Sellers leave their goods on the shelves, counting on the conscientious work of the guards.

 The Sukhumi Bazaar covers a rather large area, covered with blue tarps which are clamped to the sides of two Soviet era buildings.
 These buildings are also part of the bazaar however.
 In one building they sell clothing, and groceries in the other.
 There is a preserved ‘piece of art’ here, characteristic of the ‘light era’ of communism.

 Yulia sells vegetables.
 She lives in a small village on the outskirts of the city, and sells the vegetables that she grows herself in her garden.

 Exactly the same items are sold at the Sukhumi bazaar as are sold in Tbilisi.
 Abkhazians just remove the last letter ‘-i’ from the names of the goods, such as khatchapur instead of the Georgian khatchapuri (pastry filled with cheese).